worktheclock/replit.github.io/Teams/TeachYourKid.md

 The above code imports the Turtle library, defines two turtles, one for the parent and one for the kid.
 The last line changes the shape of your kid's turtle to represent a turtle.

 Now write the code that makes the parent turtle draw a maze - in this example we draw a simple line with a gap.
-We'll start out with a very simple maze but you can use your creativity to draw more difficult ones once your child hsa learned the basics.
+We'll start out with a very simple maze but you can use your creativity to draw more difficult ones once your child has learned the basics.

 Add the code below to the same file.